-Nets / Routes Preference Description Always Show Highlighted Nets If enabled, Highlighted nets will always be displayed, even if their layer (Clock Routes or Non-clock Routes) is otherwise disabled.
-If disabled, Highlighted nets will only be displayed when their layer (Clock Routes or Non-clock Routes) is enabled.
+Nets / Routes Preference Description Always Show Highlighted Nets If disabled, Highlighted nets will only be displayed when their layer (Clock Routes or Non-clock Routes) is enabled.
 Always Show Selected Nets If enabled, Selected nets will always be displayed, even if their layer (Clock Routes or Non-clock Routes) is otherwise disabled.
 If disabled, Selected nets will only be displayed when their layer (Clock Routes or Non-clock Routes) is enabled.
 Show Selected Nets on Top of Highlighted Nets Allows the user to change whether the Selection or Highlight color takes priority, and is painted "on top" of the other state during rendering.
 Thickness of Highlighted Nets The highlight color of a net will be rendered this many pixels wide.
 Thickness of Selected Nets The selection color of a net will be rendered this many pixels wide.

-Having the "Always Show..." preferences enabled may be most useful in designs with massive numbers of nets /routes.
+- It is possible to show both the selection and highlight state of a single net simultaneously.
+Simply ensure the higher priority (top) state has a narrower thickness than the lower priority (bottom) state, and the bottom state color will be rendered as a "halo" effect around the top state's color. - Having the "Always Show..." preferences enabled may be most useful in designs with massive numbers of nets /routes.
 The user can disable both the Clock and Non-clock route layers, then Select or Highlight the interesting routes, and only the Selected and/or Highlighted routes will be displayed, without the distractions of the less-interesting routes cluttering up the view.